komali2/blog/content/posts/raw.md

 {{< figure src="/images/uploads/pxl_20221006_101304040.jpg" alt="The full bread pairing at RAW." caption="Before we started, they brought out the full bread pairing.
 Very tempted to just snag a bun off the plank, which they left on our table a good while. " >}}

-The first dish was just the starting bread.
+The first dish was just the starting bread, with the first wine.
 Those without a bread pairing got nothing, lol, get dunked on you bread fearing fools.

-{{< figure src="/images/uploads/20221006_183124.jpg" alt="undefined" caption="undefined" >}}
+{{< figure src="/images/uploads/20221006_183124.jpg" alt="The plank of wood upon which the first bread pairing was served" caption="The least fancy piece of wood in the whole restaraunt: the plank upon which the first bread pairing was plopped" >}}